 Lactobacillus rhamnosus HN001

 Highly researched in pregnant women, and shown to safely reach the gut and vagina alive.
 Often trialled alongside Lactobacillus acidophilus La-14®, it helps to support vaginal health.
-Find both of these strains in For pregnancy.
+Find this strain in Pregnancy and Babies & Children.

-In conclusion, it is very important to look at friendly bacteria on a strain-specific level, rather than only the genus and species of microorganism in question.
-To find out more about the OptiBac range, visit our live cultures shop or take a look at our 'Why OptiBac?' article.
+In conclusion, it is very important to look at friendly bacteria on a strain-specific level, rather than only the genus and species of the microorganism in question.

 Customer feedback collected via independent review platform Trustpilot.
 See 'Reviews' tab on individual product pages for more customer opinions collected via our own website